mistifyio/queensland/README.md

 Queensland supports basic service discovery via DNS using either A or SRV lookups.

-Queensland also provides "helpers" for node and service announcement.
+Queensland also provides _helpers_ for node and service announcement.

 # Status